Eddie Rosario Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 5.00 team ERA that ranks 27th across all league pitching staffs.
+- The Nationals have a 5.00 team ERA that ranks 27th among all MLB pitching staffs.

-- Nationals pitchers combine to give up 242 total home runs at a rate of 1.5 per game (most in the league).
+- The Nationals surrender the most home runs in baseball (243 total, 1.5 per game).

+- Rutledge makes the start for the Nationals, his fourth of the season.
+He is 1-1 with a 6.00 ERA and eight strikeouts in 15 2/3 innings pitched.

-- His last appearance came on Sunday against the Atlanta Braves, when the righty went 4 2/3 innings, surrendering four earned runs while allowing five hits.
+- His most recent time out came on Sunday against the Atlanta Braves, when the right-hander went five innings, surrendering one earned run while giving up three hits.

-- In 11 games this season, the 25-year-old has put up a 6.42 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .275 to his opponents.
+- The 24-year-old has put together a 6.00 ERA and 4.8 strikeouts per nine innings in three games this season, while allowing a batting average of .322 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.